 Calling this book an autobiography may be more of a clever marketing ploy than a true description, but it is nonetheless worth reading.
 Carefully collated and edited by Clayborne Carson, The Autobiography of Martin Luther King, Jr. brings together a collection of King’s journals, speeches, interviews, and more to recreate his life.

 March: Book One

 John Lewis has been a House Representative for Georgia since 1987.
 Before that, he cut his teeth as one of the “Big Six”, the main leaders of the Civil Rights Movement.
-In March, Lewis, alongside illustrator Nate Powell, gives his readers a first hand look at his life growing up in rural Alabama, his first meeting with Martin Luther King, Jr., and the beginning of Lewis's civil rights work.
-Each of the three graphic novels in this series offer a powerful and unique perspective.
+In March, Lewis, alongside illustrator Nate Powell, gives his readers a firsthand look at his life growing up in rural Alabama, his first meeting with Martin Luther King Jr., and the beginning of Lewis' civil rights work.
+Each of the three graphic novels in this series offers a powerful and unique perspective.
 March will satisfy both teens looking for more information on the Civil Rights Movement as well as adults.

 Let the Trumpet Sound

 This biography, under 600 pages, is a great place to start if you’re looking for a more serious take on King without having to crack open multiple 1,000 page volumes.
-Oates’s passion for his subject jumps off the page.
-Whether you’re familiar with King’s legacy or have only a passing understanding of his work, Let the Trumpet Sound will teach you more about the man’s life.
+Oates’ passion for his subject jumps off the page.
+Whether you’re familiar with King’s legacy or maintain only a passing understanding of his work, Let the Trumpet Sound will teach you more about the man’s life.